Kansas City Chiefs: Fan base

 The Chiefs boast one of the most loyal fan bases in the NFL.
 Kansas City is the sixth-smallest media market with an NFL team, but they have had the second-highest attendance average over the last decade.
 Studies by Bizjournals in 2006 gave the Chiefs high marks for consistently drawing capacity crowds in both good seasons and bad.
 The Chiefs averaged 77,300 fans per game from 1996 to 2006, second in the NFL behind the Washington Redskins.
 The franchise has an official fan club called Chiefs Kingdom which gives members opportunities to ticket priority benefits and VIP treatment.

 At the end of "The Star-Spangled Banner" before home games, many Chiefs fans intentionally yell out "CHIEFS!" rather than singing "brave" as the final word.
 This can also occasionally be heard in road games and even at sporting events for the nearby University of Kansas.
 In 1996, general manager Carl Peterson said "We all look forward, not only at Arrowhead, but on the road, too, to when we get to that stanza of the National Anthem...
 Our players love it."
 After the September 11, 2001 attacks, Chiefs fans refrained from doing so in honor of those who lost their lives in the tragedy and continued to do so for the remainder of the 2001 season.
 At the Chiefs' September 23, 2001, home game against the New York Giants, fans gave the opposing Giants a standing ovation.

-After every Chiefs touchdown at home games, fans chaned while pointing in the direction of the visiting team and fans, "We're gonna beat the hell outta you...you...you, you, you, you!" over the song "Rock and Roll Part 2".
+In the past, fans would chant while pointing in the direction of the visiting team, "We're gonna beat the hell outta you...you...you, you, you, you!" over the song "Rock and Roll Part 2".
 The chant starts after the third "hey!" in the song.
-The original version of the song by Gary Glitter was previously used until the NFL banned his music from its facilities in 2006 following the British rocker's conviction on sexual abuse charges in Vietnam.
+The original version of the song by Gary Glitter was previously used until the NFL banned his music from its facilities in 2006 after the British rocker was convicted of sexual abuse charges in Vietnam.
 A cover version of the song played by Tube Tops 2000 was used from 2006 until the 2015 season.
-The practice was later completely discontinued prior to the 2015 season after Glitter was arrested again.
+The practice was later completely discontinued before the 2015 season after Glitter was arrested again.
 The team would eventually adopt Beastie Boys' "(You Gotta) Fight for Your Right (To Party!)" after Travis Kelce shouted the main chorus while celebrating victories in the AFC Championship Game and Super Bowl.

-Notable fans include Brad Pitt, Paul Rudd, Jason Sudeikis, Henry Cavill, David Koechner, Rob Riggle, Heidi Gardner, John Amos, Melissa Etheridge, and Eric Stonestreet.
+Notable fans include Brad Pitt, Paul Rudd, Jason Sudeikis, Henry Cavill, David Koechner, Rob Riggle, Taylor Swift, Heidi Gardner, John Amos, Melissa Etheridge, and Eric Stonestreet.

 Arrowhead Stadium is also recognized by Guinness World Records as having the loudest outdoor stadium in the world.
 This was achieved on September 29, 2014, in a Monday Night Football game against the New England Patriots when the crowd achieved a roar of 142.2 decibels which is comparable to standing 100 ft from a jet engine, which even with short term exposure, can cause permanent damage.